-Many organizations experience a continuous pressure to increase performance, sustainability and adaptability of technical systems, while simultaneously minimizing the total cost of ownership.
-There is broad consensus both on the importance of LCM and on its main objective – cost effectiveness throughout the system life cycle.
-Clearly, the challenge lies not in defining the goal, but in how to reach it.
+Many organizations experience a continuous pressure to increase performance, readiness and adaptability of technical systems, while simultaneously minimizing the total cost of ownership.
+There is broad consensus both on the importance of Life cycle management and on its main objective – cost effectiveness throughout the system life cycle.
+Clearly, the challenge lies not in defining the goal, but in reaching it.

-Systecon’s approach Analytical LCM is a way to ensure that decisions are based on solid decision support, where state-of-art analysis methods provide an enhanced and aggregated knowledge based on the latest and best information available.
+Systecon’s approach to Analytical LCM is a way to ensure that decisions are made by means of solid decision support, where state-of-the-art analytics provides enhanced and aggregated knowledge based on the latest and best information available.

-Properly applied, Systecon’s analytical approach to LCM put relevant and reliable information and consequence analysis at the fingertips of the decision makers for each major decision during the system life cycle.
-Costs, resource utilization, bottlenecks and readiness of a system fleet over time, for different scenarios, can be predicted.
+Properly applied, Systecon’s analytical approach to LCM puts relevant and reliable predictions and consequence analysis at the fingertips of the decision makers, for each major decision during the system life cycle.
+Costs, resource utilization, bottlenecks and readiness of a system fleet over time, for different scenarios, can be predicted, analyzed and acted upon.

-The impact of changes to planned operations, the technical system design or the or the support system can be evaluated and mitigated.
-Ultimately, the aim is to facilitate a seamless integrated loop of information gathering, analytical capability, decision making and implementation.
+The impact of changes to planned operations, the technical system design, or the support system can be evaluated and mitigated.
+Ultimately, the aim is to facilitate a seamless integrated loop of information gathering, analyis, decision making and implementation.

-Decision makers, program managers and other managers involved in decisions regarding the system fleet need to understand and recognize the importance and key principles of LCM and its possibilities and objectives.
-Based on this, plans, processes and standards should be put in place to provide structure and methodology and to define how LCM will be a main consideration at all key decision points.
+Decision makers, program managers and other managers involved in decisions regarding the system fleet need to understand and recognize the importance and key principles of LCM, along with its possibilities and objectives.
+Based on these principles, plans, processes and standards should be put in place to provide structure and methodology, and define how LCM will be a main consideration at all key decision points.

-The goal is to get the whole organization to understand, embrace and apply LCM, so that it is a natural part of all major decisions regarding the systems fleet, its operation and its maintenance.
-If its regarding changing the brand of oil-filters or regarding a replacement of the whole fleet.
+The goal is to enable the organization as a whole to understand, embrace and apply LCM in a way that makes it a natural part of all major decisions regarding the systems fleet, its operation and its maintenance, whether it regards changing the brand of oil-filters or replacing of the whole fleet.

-Surprisingly often, considering the stakes and costs involved, major decisions are based on gut feeling alone, or on quick rudimentary analyses.
-Effective and proactive LCM requires a capability to analyse and evaluate alternatives and to optimize solutions for cost effectiveness.
+Surprisingly often, given the stakes and costs involved, major decisions are based on gut feeling alone, or on quick, rudimentary analyses.
+Effective and proactive LCM requires the capability to analyze and evaluate alternatives and to optimize solutions for cost effectiveness.

-Opus Suite is an ideal software tool for such analyses.
-Furthermore, appropriate knowledge, skills and methods must be established.
+Opus Suite is an ideal software tool for such analyses, allowing for appropriate knowledge, skills and methods to be established and utilized.

-Access to valid information regarding the technical systems, their operation and support is essential for the ability to make good decisions.
+Access to valid information regarding the technical systems, their operation and their support is essential for cultivating good decision-making capabilities.

-Information Management is required to ensure that the right information is gathered, structured and stored in an accessible manner, to facilitate relevant and reliable analysis and decision support in all phases of the systems’ lifecycle.
+Information Management is required to ensure that the right information is gathered, structured, and stored in an accessible manner, to facilitate relevant and reliable analysis and decision support in all phases of the system lifecycle.